dao-envelop/.github/profile/README.md

 Envelop consists of three parts:
 1) Protocol to add the digital assets inside NFTs and set new features;
 2) Oracle to score the collateral and assess the quality of assets inside NFTs;
 3) Index to hedge the position to whole NFT market — becomes one of the first decentralised and collateralised simultaneously market indices for NFT and related assets.

+Wanna Get More?  - Should Visit **Envelop NFT2.0 Aggregator**  https://nft2.envelop.is/

 ## Links